 - verify a candidate's identity.
-Identification checking guidelines can be found on the GOV.UK website - obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - schools that work with children between 8 and 18 years old must recognise that the 'relationships and associations' that staff have in school and outside (including online), may have an implication for the safeguarding of children in the school.
+Identification checking guidelines can be found on the GOV.UK website. - obtain (via the applicant) an enhanced DBS certificate (including barred list information for those who will be engaging in regulated activity). - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available. - verify the candidate's mental and physical fitness to carry out their work responsibilities.
+A job applicant can be asked relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role.